Have you ever experienced the negative energy spiral?

 You wake up late.
 In a rush to get out the door, you spill your tea on your shirt.
 You can’t find your car keys, and when you finally do get on your way you manage to hit every single red light.
-Or, maybe someone makes an unwelcome comment that strikes a nerve and gets under your skin, or plans that you have been looking forward to suddenly get canceled.
+Maybe someone makes an unwelcome comment that strikes a nerve and gets under your skin, or plans that you have been looking forward to suddenly get canceled.

-You get that sinking feeling in the pit of your stomach that its going to be one of those days, and from that moment on everything seems to go wrong.
+You get that sinking feeling in the pit of your stomach that it’s going to be one of those days, and from that moment on everything seems to go wrong.
 You go from feeling mildly agitated or disappointed to completely overwhelmed and enraged or depressed, and before you know it you’re burying yourself under your covers and questioning your entire existence.